Medically reviewed by Drugs.com. Last updated on Apr 15, 2022.

-Left untreated, preeclampsia can lead to serious — even fatal — complications for both you and your baby.
-If you have preeclampsia, the only cure is delivery of your baby.
+Left untreated, preeclampsia can lead to serious — even fatal — complications for both the mother and baby.

-Other signs and symptoms of preeclampsia may include:
+Along with high blood pressure, preeclampsia signs and symptoms may include:

 - Severe headaches

 - Changes in vision, including temporary loss of vision, blurred vision or light sensitivity